Floorplans, blueprints, drawings, 3D images and and other visuals

 A Glimpse into an Interior Architecture Study File

-The tools presented here are those we use in our collaborative projects to imagine and materialize interior architecture designs.
-They offer a glimpse of what a detailed study file might include—a comprehensive, structured approach perfectly tailored to each client’s specific needs.
-These documents form the foundation of our creative work and are essential for ensuring the success of every project, addressing functional, aesthetic, and technical expectations.
+The tools shared here are those we use during our past collaborations to imagine and bring interior design projects to life in Pays de Gex, Annecy, and Lyon.
+They represent a preview of what a detailed design brief could look like, with a comprehensive, structured approach perfectly tailored to each client’s specific needs.
+These documents are the foundation upon which our creative work rests, and they are essential to ensuring the success of each project, meeting functional, aesthetic, and technical expectations.

 At Atelier Christophe Sarlandie, every project is a unique journey, and our tools enable us to explore it thoroughly before bringing it to life.
 We invite you to discover these elements and use them as inspiration for imagining your own interior design projects, knowing they will be approached with rigor, precision, and passion.